Redwards32/CodePath-IoS/README.md

 ## Notes

-I'd say the hardest thing to do with this pre-work project is deifnitely tyring to keep the objects/actions organized within the code!
+I'd say the hardest thing to do with this pre-work project is definitelytyring to keep the objects/actions organized within the code!

 ## License